aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

   modeling.
 A fundamental challenge in the field of stem cell biology is to identify and assess the feasibility of optimal paths and key TFs (transcription factors) of such interconversions (Figure 6A :cite:p:`QIU2022`).
-The least action path (LAP, action: a function of the trajectory) is a principled method that has previously been used in theoretical efforts to predict the most probable path a cell will follow during fate transition.
+The least action path (LAP) is a principled method that has previously been used in theoretical efforts to predict the most probable path a cell will follow during fate transition.
 Specifically, the optimal path between any two cell states (e.g. the fixed point of HSCs and that of megakaryocytes) is searched